 Salt Lake City UT 84114-1012

 Finding criminal information via Salt Lake County public records can be done through local, state and federal public agencies.
-Below are the main agencies to find criminal records in Salt Lake County, starting with county resources:

-Salt Lake Third District Court— The Salt Lake Third District Court is the first source to look up someone’s criminal record in the county.
+Salt Lake Third District Court: The Salt Lake Third District Court is the first source to look up someone’s criminal record in the county.
 Court records are accessible online by visiting the courts or calling +1(801)-238-7300.
-Finding criminal records online is accomplished by using Xchange, which accesses a database maintained by Utah Courts and derives its data from the district and justice courts–including those in Salt Lake County.

 The service requires a subscription, but can also be used to perform a free criminal record check using court terminals at the Utah State Law Library, where there is no cost to use the amenity.